orthecreedence/cl-async/http.md

 compatibility and for simpler use tasks for the forseeable future, but will not be receiving any bugfixes or feature updates.

-An async port of hunchentoot is in the works.
+An [async web server](https://github.com/orthecreedence/wookie) is in the works.

 HTTP
 ====